GaleBt/myredactor/README.md

 In order to deploy the application with command line: "mvn clean package".

-Start the program: "java - jar myredactor.jar 'path to file'".
+Start the program: "java -jar myredactor.jar 'path to file'".

 #### The following commands are used to edit text:
 + __list__ - read text from a file and output the text to the console;